 Exemptions that fall under the first of these two categories are not included as a tax expenditure, as exemptions of this nature are designed to avoid the double taxation that could occur if the exemption were not provided.
 Exemptions that fall under the second of these two categories are also not included, as they are designed to support the underlying structure of transfer duty, rather than to provide a benefit to a particular group of taxpayers.
-Examples of this second category include exemptions for changes in trustees, and the rearranging of assets within subsidiaries of the same corporate group.
+Examples of this second category include exemptions for changes in trustees, and historical exemptions (now a 90 per cent concession) for the rearranging of assets within subsidiaries of the same corporate group.